 Laurie Smollett Kutscera’s passion for children’s book illustration and writing began at an early age.
 Childhood memories of The Little Prince, the Peter Rabbit series, and Nancy Ekholm Burkert’s intricate pen work in Snow White, transported her to another world.
 Today, Laurie continues to work towards creating that magic and spirit in her own work.

 Born in NYC, Laurie lived in Greenwich Village before moving to Queens as a young child.
-She graduated Queens College, where she studied fine art, calligraphy and children’s book illustration—mentoring under Professor Marvin Bileck, Caldecott recipient for Rain Makes Apple Sauce.
+She graduated Queens College, where she studied fine art and children’s book illustration—mentoring under Professor Marvin Bileck, Caldecott medalist of Rain Makes Apple Sauce.
 Professor Bileck’s spirit and passion for the art of the book—and masters Rembrandt and Durer, became a foundation and constant source of inspiration.